What Rabbits Really Eat

 Rabbits have a very complex digestive system, and making sure your rabbit is eating a proper diet is very important to your rabbit’s wellbeing.
 In fact, improper eating habits are closely associated with the most dangerous and common health problems in rabbits.
 Rabbit.org explains that rabbits, like many animals, naturally gravitate towards high calorie foods that are high in sugar or starch.
 Foods high in starch and sugars create a change in the pH of the cecum and eventually results in dangerous GI disease.
 A healthy diet consists of a variety of grass hay (80%), fresh vegetables (10%-15%), and good quality food pellets (5%-10%), all of which need to be given in proper proportions.
 Anything besides that should be considered a treat and given in limited quantities.
 Clean, fresh water needs to be available at all times, which can be dispensed in either a bottle or ceramic bowl depending on your rabbit’s preference.

 The most important component of your rabbit’s diet is grass hay, rich in Vitamin A and D as well as calcium, protein and other nutrients.
 A diet of 80% hay can also act as preventative health care for your rabbit, promoting healthy teeth and a healthy digestive tract.
 Rabbits’ teeth continually grow approximately 12 centimeters a year, even their back ones.
 Overgrown teeth can cause many issues including eye problems, but the side-to-side motion from eating hay naturally grinds teeth from getting too long.
 Hay is also essential to a rabbit’s health by providing roughage which reduces the danger of hairballs.
 Despite regular grooming, rabbits lack the ability to cough up hairballs.
-Rabbits need to constantly snack on hay throughout the day to keep things moving inside and help prevent blockages which can often be fatal.
+Rabbits need to constantly snack on hay throughout the day to keep things moving inside and help prevent blockages, which can often be fatal.
 Apple tree twigs also provide good roughage but should be given as a treat and not a main food source.

 Pellet Food (5%-10%)

 Besides high quality pellets, make sure not to overfeed your rabbit.
 Rabbits can easily become overweight if not fed the proper amount, which also leads to many health problems.
 For an adult rabbit, it is best to feed ¼ to ½ cup of feed per day.
-Rabbits under a year should be offered more since they are growing, but be sure they are eating a young rabbit formula rich in nutrients.
+Rabbits under a year should be offered more since they are growing, but be sure they are eating a young rabbit formula rich that is in nutrients.
 You also do not want to buy a large amount of pellet food at once.
-Unlike hay, pellets will become spoiled after about 6 weeks.
+Unlike hay, pellets will spoil after about 6 weeks.

 Fresh Vegetables and Fruit (10%-15%)